 Furthermore, we also attempted a computational question illustrating the methodology behind computing the income tax liability of a UK domiciled individual who has both UK and overseas income.

 You now have some insights into this fascinating exam, and we look forward to helping you pass the Advanced Tax paper at Kaplan.

 This blog is a condensed version of Neil’s recent webinar on the subject.

 Watch the full seminar: How to pass advanced tax webinar launch

-Neil Da Costa is a Senior Tax Lecturer with Kaplan.
+Neil Da Costa is the author of "Advanced Tax Condensed" and a Senior Tax Lecturer with Kaplan.
 He believes in keeping things simple and making tax fun.